Cinta Fitri: Season 4, Ramadhan 1

 Through the hardest and longest struggle, Farrel and Fitri's son was delivered safely.
 Farrel asks Mrs. Lia to name their son because Mrs. Lia is his most beloved and respected mother.
 Mrs. Lia was overwhelmed with the given honour, she named Farrel and Fitri's son, Raffa Emeraldi Hutama.

 Mrs. Lia reminds Farrel of Mr. Hutama's last wishes before he died, to protect his family and the company, Retro, from anything and anyone.
 Farrel and Fitri are in no position to refuse this.
 Mischa and Faiz were surprised to see the return of Farrel, Fitri, and Oma.
 Moreover, Mrs. Lia asks Farrel to return to work at Retro.

-In the meantime, Bram managed to get hold of the CCTV master video and witnessed how Mr. Hutama died.
+In the meantime, Bram managed to obtain the CCTV master video and witnessed how Mr. Hutama died that saved in Faiz's insurance agent.
 Bram has always been looked down by Mischa and Faiz.
-So when he found it was them who killed Mr. Hutama, Bram selfishly uses the opportunity to threaten both to get what he wants instead of handing them to the authority.
+So when he found it was them who killed Mr. Hutama, Bram selfishly uses the opportunity to threaten both to get what he wants instead of handing them to the authorities.

 Tristan kidnaps Moza from Aldo while they were on a holiday in a villa.
 Aldo had searched for Moza everywhere but he still could not find her for a while.
 When Aldo had found Moza, she had already become Tristan's wife.

 So how will Farrel and Fitri know and finally get Mischa and Faiz to confess that they killed Mr. Hutama?
-Will Mischa and Faiz ever leave Fitri, Farrel, and Raffa alone and let them live happily?
-What exactly happened to Aldo and Moza?
-How's the relationship going between Maya and Bram?
+Well because previously Maya was fooled by Bram's safety box in their bedroom.
+Then the next day Maya watched a CCTV recording DVD which showed that Faiz and Mischa were in Mr. Hutama's room, not long after Bram was shocked and chased Maya, but unfortunately Maya was hit by a car so the DVD was not seen again.

+Maya experienced severe bleeding and it clearly affected her brain.
+After Maya was in therapy, Maya regained consciousness and still wanted to complain to Farrel about the recording of her father's murder.
+And finally on Eid al-Fitr, Faiz was willing to admit his mistake that he was the one who killed Mr. Hutama, but this devastated Lia and even told Faiz and Mischa to leave the Hutama family house, and Faiz and Farrel then quarreled.

+Several episodes later, Mischa meets a widow, and also a prostitute named Dolly.
+Then Mischa paid Dolly to act as Farrel's "biological mother" to admit that he had once left a baby in his care for Dinita.
+But unfortunately, when Fitri and Hartawan tested Dolly's DNA, Farrel finally learned of it and Dolly fled from Hutama's mansion.
+Not long after, Fitri saw that Maya, Bu Lik, and Hutama's maid were lying on the floor and Raffa was kidnapped for the first time.
+Raffa was finally found by Faiz for help with a brother and sister named Surya and Sari.